akashacms/epub-guide/documents/3-creating-content.html.md

 ---
 layout: page.html.ejs
-title: Creating content for an AkashaEPUB book
+title: Creating book content to be rendered by AkashaEPUB
 ---

-Any EPUB is one or more XHTML files, packaged in a ZIP format archive along with metadata files, images, or stylesheets.
-With EPUB3 it's even possible to include interactive JavaScript, audio or video content.
-AkashaEPUB supports most of this today, and the rest can be implemented if desired.
+The goal with AkashaEPUB is to generate XHTML files, CSS files and other assets, packaging them in an EPUB formatted ZIP archive.

 To generate these files, AkashaEPUB leverages AkashaCMS's rendering flexibility.
 The model is to take an easy-to-write markup format like Markdown, run it through some processing, packaging the HTML for the destination.
-Where in AkashaCMS the destination is a web server, for AkashaEPUB the destination is an EPUB ebook reader.
+With AkashaCMS the destination is a web server for display on web browsers, and for AkashaEPUB the destination is an EPUB ebook reader.

 You author the pages of your book in the `root_docs` directory.
 Files under that directory are processed by the AkashaCMS rendering process.
 Any 'asset' files (images, CSS, JavaScript) should be copied without processing, and therefore are to be placed in the `root_assets` directory.